 Like other clear aligner brands, you should remove ClearCorrect aligners before eating and drinking to avoid staining.

-ClearCorrect aligners are reasonably stain-resistant, although we certainly wouldn’t recommend drinking coffee, red wine, or other dark liquids while wearing them.
+All clear aligners are susceptible to certain stains, so we wouldn’t recommend drinking coffee, red wine, or other dark liquids while wearing them.
 To be safe, you should only drink water while wearing your aligners.

 Patient Experience

-Call your dentist’s office anytime (during their business hours) and you’ll speak to someone who knows you and your condition.
-They can answer questions about your treatment, billing, appointments, and more.
+Typically, you can call your dentist’s office anytime (during their business hours) and get personalized assistance.
 Plus, if you have any serious concerns, you can schedule an office visit where your dentist can address them directly.

 Compare this to at-home aligner companies, which use teams of remote support representatives instead.
-They can still provide good customer service, but it’s not as thorough or streamlined as in-person care.
+They can still provide good customer service; but in our opinion, it isn’t as thorough or streamlined as in-person care.

 ClearCorrect’s consistent oversight can help address problems mid-treatment to keep your smile on track.

-With home aligners, you can submit a request to speak with your dentist online, but you have to wait for their response.
-And some providers have long wait times for support.
-During office visits, however, your dentist can make changes to your ClearCorrect aligners on the spot.
+With appointments every 4–10 weeks, your treatment will have hands-on care built in.
+During office visits, your dentist can make changes to your ClearCorrect aligners on the spot.
 So, you won’t need to wait if your treatment is not going according to plan.

 If you’re not happy with your results, ClearCorrect can provide refinements for no extra cost.